-Zelle® allows you to safely, quickly and easily send or receive money with those you trust such as your babysitter, fellow PTA parent or coworker.
+Zelle® allows you to safely, quickly and easily send or receive money from those you trust such as your babysitter, fellow PTA parent or coworker.

 Keep in mind that sending money with Zelle® is similar to handing someone cash.
 Money moves directly from your bank account to theirs within minutes*.
 It is important you know and trust the people you’re sending money to.

 You cannot cancel a payment once it’s been sent if the recipient is already enrolled with Zelle®.
-If, for example, you do not receive the item you paid for or the item is not as described or as you expected., be sure you can trust them as you may not get your money back .
+If you pay in advance for a product or service, be sure you can trust them as you may not get your money back otherwise.

 One example of a payment scam could be buying event tickets from a stranger at a price that seems too good to be true but never receiving them.
 If the seller asks you to use Zelle® to purchase the tickets, you might suggest another payment method unless the seller is a person you trust.

 Neither Arvest Bank nor Zelle® offers a protection program for authorized payments made with Zelle®.
 If you aren’t sure you will get what you paid for, you should use another payment method with purchase protection, such as a credit card.